Aircloak/aircloak/user_guides/source/installation.md

 }
 ```

-The `table_name_x` is a string that defines a display name of the table.
-The table can be accessed through cloak by that name.
+The `table_name_x` is the name the table will be available under when querying the data source through Aircloak.
 The `db_name_x` is the name of the table in the underlying database.
 In most cases you can use the same name, but the distinction allows some special scenarios, such as exposing a table under a simpler name, or exposing the same database table multiple times under different names.

 The `user_id` field is the name of the column that uniquely identifies users - the people or entities whose anonymity should be preserved.
 See also Projected tables section below.

 Finally, `ignore_unsupported_types` should be `true` or `false`.
-If the value is `true`, cloak will ignore the columns of unsupported data types.
-If this value is `false`, cloak will refuse to start if there's at least one column of an unsupported data type.
+If the value is `true`, the cloak will ignore columns of unsupported data types.
+If this value is `false`, the cloak will refuse to start if there are one or more columns of an unsupported data type.

 #### Projected tables

-In some cases a table doesn't have the `user_id` column itself, but is instead related to another table with such column.
+In some cases a table does not have the `user_id` column itself, but is instead related to another table with such column.
 For example, you could have the table `accounts` which has the `user_id` column, and the table `transactions` which has `account_id` column.

-Now the question is how can you set `user_id` column for the `transactions` table.
-The answer is to set up the table _projection_.
-In the `transactions` table definition, you need to specify that `user_id` is obtained from the `accounts` table:
+To get a `user_id` column in the `transactions` table, the cloak needs to be configured to derive it from the `accounts` table:

 ```
 "tables": {